hhvm/user-documentation/guides/hack/23-collections/01-introduction.md

 **`Set`** | `O(1)` | `O(n)` | `O(1)` | `O(1)`
 **`Pair`** | `O(1)` | `O(1)` | N/A | N/A
 **`array`** | `O(1)` | `O(n)` | `O(1)` | `O(1)`

-### Type Checking

-Related to readability, the Hack typechecker cannot tell, for example, whether the context of your code is passing an `array` used like a vector to a function with a parameter of an `array` used like a map.
-For example, the following code passes the typechecker.

-@@ introduction-examples/array-typecheck.php @@

-However, if you take a similar style of code, but instead use `Vector` and `Map`, the typechecker can easily tell the intent.

-@@ introduction-examples/map-typecheck.php.type-errors @@

-Using Hack collections gives the typechecker more data to work with in trying to decide whether you have typing problems in your code.